owulveryck/blog/content/post/simple-rnn-in-go.md

 ### Adapting the parameters via "AdaGrad"

-The method that has been used by Karapathy is the Adaptative gradient.
+The method that has been used by Karapathy is the Adaptive gradient.
-The adaptative gradient needs a memory; therefore I have declared a new object for the adagrad with a simple Apply method.
+The adaptive gradient needs a memory; therefore I have declared a new object for the adagrad with a simple Apply method.
-The `apply` method  of the `adagrad` object takes the neural network as a parameter as well as the previously evaluated gradients.
+The `apply` method  of the `adagrad` object takes the neural network as a parameter as well as the previously evaluated gradients. e
 Once this process is done, the RNN is trained and is usable.

 ### Prediction

-I have implelented a `Predict` method that applies the same method.
+I have implemented a `Predict` method that applies the same method.
 But the difference is that it starts with an empty memory (the hidden vector is zeroed), takes a sample text as input and generate the output without evaluating the gradient nor adapting the parameters.

 This RNN implementation is enough to generate the Shakespeare, and it works

-## Enahncement of the tool: implementing codecs
+## Enhancement of the tool: implementing codecs

 In order to work with any character (= any symbol), the best way to go is to use the concept of [rune](https://blog.golang.org/strings).
 The first implementation of the min-char-rnn I made, was using this package and a couple of method to 1-of-k encode and decode the rune I was reading from a text file.

 This was ok, but I was stuck within the character based neural network.
-As I exaplained before, the RNN package is working with vectors, and have no knowledge about characters, pictures, bytes or whatever.
+As I explained before, the RNN package is working with vectors, and have no knowledge about characters, pictures, bytes or whatever.

 So to continue with this level of abstraction, I have declared a codec interface.
 The character based example will be a simple implementation that will fulfill the codec interface.
 It will allow to implement whatever codec to use my RNN (imagine a log parser, an image encoder/decoder, a webservice [_insert whatever fancy idea here_]...)